oa-device/opi-setup/README.md

 - `oaplayer` (`player-config.sh`): Manages the Player app, including release selection and autorun configuration.
 After the initial `setup.sh` has been run, use `oaplayer` for easy access.
 - `oasync`: A utility for updating the project from the Git repository while preserving local `config/` folder changes.
 It stashes local changes, pulls updates, reapplies the stash, and then runs `oasetup` and `oaplayer`.
 - `oadisplay`: Edit the `config/display.conf` file with expected display resolution and orientation settings.
 The script also rerun `display.sh` to apply the changes.
+- `sreboot`: Reboots the device.

 ## Auto-Run Processes on Boot

 Services configured to run automatically on boot:

 - `slideshow-player.service`: Configures the Player to start automatically on boot, the core functionality of the project.
-- `chromium-log-monitor.service`: Runs `chromium-log-monitor` to filter and store relevant logs, eliminating unnecessary Chrome logs.
+- `chromium-log-monitor.service`: Runs `chromium-log-monitor` to filter and store relevant logs every days, eliminating unnecessary Chrome logs.
 - `display-setup.service`: Executes `display.sh` at boot for display resolution and orientation setup.
 See `config/display.conf` for specific configurations.
 - `hide-cursor.service`: Activates `unclutter` to hide the cursor after 2 seconds of inactivity.